Why Rosehill Resources Inc. [ROSE] is a riskier Long-Term Investment

 Rosehill Resources Inc. [NASDAQ:ROSE]: Analyst Rating and Earnings

-Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to Rosehill Resources Inc. [ROSE] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
+Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
+Regarding Rosehill Resources Inc. [ROSE] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
 On average, stock market experts give ROSE an Hold rating.
-The average 12-month price forecast for this stock is $0.39, with the high estimate being $3.50, the low estimate being $0.40 and the median estimate amounting to $1.95.
-This is compared to its latest closing price of $0.38.
+The average 12-month price forecast for this stock is $0.45, with the high estimate being $3.50, the low estimate being $0.40 and the median estimate amounting to $1.95.
+This is compared to its latest closing price of $0.40.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Rosehill Resources Inc. [ROSE] is sitting at 3.00.
 This is compared to 1 month ago, when its average rating was 3.00.